 Be prepared with your specific design or layout, and make sure the installer is willing to work with your ideas.

-Hiring professionals for flooring installation can be expensive.
+Hiring professionals to install your flooring can be expensive.
 Some charge by the hour, others a flat fee for the project.
 But there are ways to reduce those costs...

 A key factor to a smooth flooring installation is a well-prepared site.
 Removing old floor covering and/or molding yourself is one way to save on costs.
 Ask your installer, I know they'll have a list of things you can do yourself to get the site ready that will save you money!